tazama-lf/tazama-lf.github.io/content/product.md

  **Rules-based**
  Designed with fledgling anti-fraud operations in mind, transactions are evaluated by a variety or rule processors that organizes detected behaviour into typologies
 - Rules are discrete code modules that perform a single evaluation task
-- Rules are parameterised via configuration files external to the rule code
+- Rules are parameterized via configuration files external to the rule code
 - Rules deliver clear and explainable assessments for the behaviour witnessed in a transaction
 - Rules can be enhanced with complex scripting

  **Configurable**
-- Authorised users can configure detection behaviour without changing the processor code
+- Authorized users can configure detection behaviour without changing the processor code
 - Rule and typology are configurable via configuration files located outside the rule processor code

  **API-driven**